 - Get Caught Reading Month – Make bookmarks, buy or borrow a new book, and get caught reading!
-It’s also a great time to download the FREE Traveling Through the Pages Summer Reading Adventure full of fun printables, books, ideas and helpful tips to keep your kids reading all summer long.
+It’s also a great time to download the FREE Race Across Space Summer Reading Program full of fun printables, books, ideas and helpful tips to keep your kids reading all summer long.

 - National Mother Goose Day (1) – Learn about the benefits of nursery rhymes on preschool development, read aloud some nursery rhymes with your children, and do a fun Mother Goose themed craft.

 - National Brothers and Sisters Day (2) – Assign secret siblings and do something nice for each other all day.

 - Star Wars Day (4) – Listen to the Star Wars Overture by John Williams

 - National Nurses Day (6) – Make cards for any nurses you know.
 You may also choose to drop them off at your local hospital with flowers.

 - May 12 is National Limerick Day and Edward Lear’s birthday.
 Listen to these silly limericks by Lear and write your own.

 - May 15th is L. Frank Baum’s Birthday, listen to the iconic “Over the Rainbow” from the Wizard of Oz movie based on his famous book.